Vaibhav21pandit/Blog_and_Portfolio/content/2020-12-06-Zooming-Out/index.md

 date: 2020-12-06
 path: blog/Zooming-out
 cover: ./cover.jpg
-excerpt: Implementation of RCNN in Tensorflow
+excerpt: An excerpt and a lesson
 ---

 This is a small non technical post about a mental model around solving problems.Steve Jobs  once said: